-Four years of Modi government — Education: Warming up after initial slumber
+Four years of Modi govt — Education: Warming up after initial slumber

 The transformation of UGC into a Higher Education Commission was among the big-bang reforms promised by BJP.
 The ministry is currently working on a draft legislation to set up a Higher Education Regulatory Council, which will eventually subsume all existing regulatory authorities such as UGC, AICTE and NCTE.

 The National Testing Agency (NTA) is close to fruition.
 The government has the Cabinet’s nod for its establishment and has already appointed its head.
 The NTA is envisioned as a single testing agency that will conduct all entrance exams to higher education.
 The ministry is also close to scrapping the no-detention policy of the Right to Education Act.

 The amendment Bill now awaits Parliament’s approval.
 Although the decision was criticised by academics, the Centre seems to have relented to pressure from states.
 The ministry is also in the process of scrapping the two-year B.Ed course and rolling out a four-year integrated programme.

 What’s Stuck